b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 #### The Buildup
 > ***6** But it came to pass in the latter end of the seventeenth year, there came a man into the land of Zarahemla, and ==he was Anti-Christ==, for he began to preach unto the people against the prophecies which had been spoken by the prophets, concerning the coming of Christ.*

-What I see immediately, before we even get this guy's name, is [poisoning the well](https://en.wikipedia.org/wiki/Poisoning_the_well).
+What I see immediately, *before we even get this guy's name*, is [poisoning the well](https://en.wikipedia.org/wiki/Poisoning_the_well).
 We're presenting bias to lead to a determined conclusion without enough information.
 This verse describes three things:

 1. He came into Zerahemla
 2. He's bad and evil